xiaohunqupo/userver/scripts/docs/en/userver/libraries/easy.md

 #### Migration of database schema from the easy library to a service template

-To get the up to database schemas from an easy library, just build the binary and run it with `--dump-db-schema` and the binary will output the database schema to `STDOUT`.
+To get the up to date database schemas from an easy library, just build the binary and run it with `--dump-db-schema` and the binary will output the database schema to `STDOUT`.
 You can also provide a path to dump the schema, for example `./your_prototype --dump-db-schema pg_service_template_based_service/postgresql/schemas/db_1.sql`.

 Another option is to take the schema from easy::HttpWith::DbSchema().
 In any case, do not forget to remove the